epoch1970/Pinghy/README.md

 # Pinghy
-An inflatable rescue wireless access point for Raspberry Pis made for RaspiOS.
+An inflatable rescue wireless access point for Raspberry Pi made for RaspiOS.

 ## About this project
 This project is in the public domain.
 Please make it your own.